-Directions - Located just over two hours west of Hobart, take the Brooker Hwy north and follow the signs for New Norfolk.
+Directions - Located just over two hours west of Hobart, to reach Lake Pedder take Brooker Highway north and follow the signs for New Norfolk.
 Pass through the town and follow the signs for Westerway and then Mount Field National Park.
 Pass through Maydena and continue on Gordon River Road all the way to Strathgordon.

 The Hike - After a fantastic first leg to our Tasmanian road trip exploring Mount Field National Park and surrounds, it was time to move on.
 Next on the itinerary was a visit to Lake Pedder, a place that Candy and Hal were keen to kayak and was also a bit special to Candy as she was here protesting the hydro scheme back in the day.
 With a whole day to get from Mount Field to the Lake Pedder Wilderness Lodge where we were staying, I scheduled in a visit to the Tolkien Track to break up the journey.
 With a lovely time exploring the forest we headed out on the hilly and winding Gordon River Road, spotting a wombat along the way.